ersheff/IMS322-Docs/docs/js/operators.md

 # Operators

-In other examples, you have already seen 2 operators that have fairly obvious functions: `+` for addition and `=` for assigning values, as seen in the expression:
+In other examples, you have probably already seen two operators that have fairly obvious functions: `+` for addition and `=` for assigning values, as seen in the expression:

 ```js
 let y = x + 10;